Search by category, archive or keyword

 - Pyromania:This disorder centers on an obsession with fire.

 - Kleptomania: A kleptomaniac will engage in compulsive theft.

 - Compulsive Shopping:An individual will often buy things that are not needed.

 Impulse Control Disorders vs. Other Illnesses

 Some studies show similarities between impulsive behavior disorders and similar mental conditions.
-The primary difference is the main issue that the individual faces.
+The primary difference is the fundamental issue the individual faces.

 People with impulsive behavior disorders, on the other hand, struggle the most with denying their compulsion.